michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw2.md

 	1. Do an error analysis.
 Provide a confusion matrix and sample multiple examples from both false negatives and false positives.
 Do you see any patterns in these errors?
 How might these errors be addressed with different features or if the system could understand something else?
 (You don’t have to implement these, just speculate.)

 ## 2.2 Neural network-based approaches
 In this section, you will build and evaluate neural network-based classifier on politeness classification.
 For example, you could implement a feedforward neural network that uses pre-trained static word embeddings (word2vec, GloVe, FastText, etc) as input.
 To represent the document, you could take the average word embeddings of the input sentence or choose another function.
 You can choose which activation function to use and other hyperparameters.
-You are also welcome to try other methods we haven't yet covered in class, such as LSTMs, CNNs, BERT, or other LLMs.
+You are also welcome to try other methods we haven't yet covered in class, such as LSTMs, convolutional neural networks, BERT, or other LLMs.
 As long as the technique uses neural networks at some point in its architecture and involves some sort of training or fine-tuning of a model, it will be accepted.
-Simply prompting a pre-trained LLM to classify the instances (``zero-shot'' learning) will not be sufficient.
+Simply prompting a pre-trained LLM to classify the instances ("zero-shot" or "in-context" learning) will not be sufficient.
 If you have questions about what is acceptable, ask the instructor or TA.

 You will again use 5-fold cross validation on the dataset.
 There is no need for this model to outperform the logistic regression model you made.